xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/index.md

 This guide covers the basics of how to create a product in the store admin area manually.

 {% note info %}
-If you're interested in creating a product through an imported spreadsheet, please refer to {% link "Import-Export" ref_TANvG2De %}.
+If you are interested in creating a product through an imported spreadsheet, see the section {% link "Import-Export" ref_TANvG2De %} for more information.
 {% endnote %}

 {% toc %}

-To create a product it's enough to spesify its name only.
-The rest of the product details can be configured later on if required:
+To create a product, it is enough just to specify its name.
+The rest of the product details can be configured later on.

 *  {% link "Product Details" ref_2D8wAeXP %}
 *  {% link "Advanced Product Details" ref_2kV8GKN7 %}